E3 European long distance path

 The E3 European long distance path, or just E3 path, is a 6950 km long-distance footpath that is planned to run from the Portuguese coast to the Black Sea in Bulgaria.
 It is part of the network of European long-distance paths.

 Route

-The completed sections of the route pass through Spain, France, Luxembourg, Belgium, Germany, the Czech Republic, Slovakia, a short stretch in Poland, Hungary, Romania, and Bulgaria.
+The completed sections of the route pass through Spain, France, Luxembourg, Belgium, Germany, the Czech Republic, Slovakia, a short stretch in Poland, Hungary, Romania, Serbia and Bulgaria.

 It is planned to extend the route into Portugal, ending at Cape St. Vincent.

+The currently marked route runs through the following places: